4x4 (2019 film): Box office

 4x4 sold 10,605 tickets on its opening day in Argentina, ranking fourth.
 During its opening weekend 4x4 ranked 4th at the Argentine box office, selling 83,242 tickets, the best opening weekend for an Argentine film in the year.
 On its second weekend ranked 3rd, selling 56,909 tickets.
 On its third weekend ranked 5th, selling 50,932 tickets.
 On its fourth weekend ranked 4th, selling 21,535 tickets.
 On its fifth weekend ranked 6th, selling 12,290 tickets.
 On its sixth weekend ranked 10th, selling 5,327 tickets.

 Critical response

 On Argentine review aggregator Todas Las Críticas, 46 of the 63 reviews of 4x4 are positive, with an average rating of 58/100.

 Remakes

-The film inspired a Brazilian remake and, according to Duprat, there are plans for an American remake produced by David Lancaster.

-The film was remade in Telugu language with the title Dongalunnaru Jaagratha (2022).
+The film has been remade thrice: a Brazilian remake titled A Jaula was released in 2022, an Indian Telugu language remake titled Dongalunnaru Jaagratha was released in the same year, and an American remake Locked was released in 2025.